dev-srjoeraj/pokedex/README.md

 # Pokedex
-A simple Pokedex made using the PokeApi.
+A simple Pokedex made using the PokeApi made in Android Studio using Java.
 I created this application to learn a bit on Retrofit , Glide and RecyclerViews.
 The app does not has pagination enabled.
 I will try to add that ASAP